snsa-kscc/smrtl/README.md

 ### 2DO

-- Data import
+- data import
-- Navbar
+- hydration error